-Have you moved PCI cardholder data to Amazon Web Services (AWS)?
-AWS has been PCI DSS certified for many years but you still need to take steps to ensure the “security in the cloud.”
+Have you recently moved PCI cardholder data to Amazon Web Services (AWS)?
+AWS has been PCI DSS certified for many years but you still need to take steps to ensure your payment card data is “secure in the cloud.”
 Ultimately, the responsibility for PCI compliance rests on you, not AWS.

 According to the 2018 Cloud Security Report from Cybersecurity Insiders, the top two security control challenges SOCs struggle with most are visibility into infrastructure security (43 percent) and compliance (38 percent).
 With mounting pressure from regulatory, external, and internal audits, how can you achieve both compliance and security when implementing security controls?